jaisonpjohn/spring-oauth2-customfilter/README.md

 This project is a minimal but functional OAuth2 Authorization Server (token issuer) and Resource Server (protected API).
-(You could split the two roles across two applications if you preferred.)
 It uses [Spring Boot](https://github.com/spring-projects/spring-boot) to provide an embedded servlet container and for defaulting a load of configuration, so you should be up and running with it very quickly.
-There are integration tests proving that it works and also showing you how to access it with the Spring `RestTemplate` API.

 ## Building